-When deciding what time of year to travel, think about when monsoon season is and if there are any festivals or religious observances that you should be aware of.
-You should also make sure that you're back in the UK for the start of the university year and to meet course or job application deadlines.
+In terms of your academic responsibilities, make sure you're back in the UK for the start of the university year and to meet any course or job application deadlines.

 2. Decide who to travel with

 If you have friends with similar interests, you may wish to go travelling together and coordinate the trip.
 The advantages of this include:

 - not feeling lonely, as there'll always be someone there to pick you up when you're feeling down or homesick

 - being able to share the cost of everything, from taxis and other forms of transport to meals and rooms

 - feeling safer having someone to watch your back in places where everything's unfamiliar to you and where you may possibly not speak the language.

 However, even though it can initially seem like a daunting prospect, there's nothing stopping you from going it alone.
 In fact, there are many benefits to this, including:

 - not being held back by other people, varying budgets or different expectations